-The Beatles are the most iconic band to have spawned from England, and if you’re upping your UK bucket list game, a Beatles tour in Liverpool is sure to make the cut.
+With many amazing day trips throughout the country, the Beatles are the most iconic band to have spawned from England, and if you’re upping your UK bucket list game, a Beatles tour in Liverpool is sure to make the cut.

 8. See Shakespeare’s hometown – for theatre buffs